Proven marketing gets a student into a right-fit college because s/he stands out, gets noticed, and is taken more seriously.

 The quality gives me the ability to offer you an iron-clad, no-risk, 60-day, 100% money-back guarantee if you are not satisfied.

 NOTE: The videos, audios, and articles contain some humor, but the humor never gets in the way of the message.
 It is only used for emphasis.
-Watch my clients speak in a video after you click here.
+Watch my clients speak in a video after you click here - scroll down a bit once you get there.

 Your Invitation: Before taking the course, we need to talk.
 You can email me at firstname.lastname@example.org and set up a phone call, or a Skype or Zoom call.
 Or, simply call me at 1-508-520-6642.
 Best time to call is in the morning, any day, after 8 AM ET, or after 7 pm.